 LOGAN SQUARE — Funding for an LGBTQ-friendly affordable housing complex in Logan Square got the green light from the City Council's Finance Committee Monday.

 The panel unanimously approved borrowing $16 million to fund the complex, bringing it a step closer to fruition.
 The project still needs approval from the full City Council on Wednesday.

 Ald.
 Joe Moreno (1st), whose ward includes the proposed development, wasn't at the committee meeting, but he has expressed unequivocal support throughout the public approval process.

 "I think it's incredibly necessary, forward-thinking, and it's the right size," Moreno said at the last community meeting in late November.

 First announced in May, the project calls for a seven-story building at the site of Congress Pizzeria, 2033 N. Milwaukee Ave., with 88 affordable housing units, 18 parking spaces and 2,400 square feet of retail space.

-The housing will be a mix of reasonably priced units restricted to households earning up to 60 percent of the area median income and public housing units.
-Residents don't have to be gay to eligible to live in one of the units, but the project will be marketed toward the LGTBQ community.
+The housing would be a mix of reasonably priced units restricted to households earning up to 60 percent of the area median income and public housing units — all marketed toward the LGBTQ community.
+Of the 88 units, 28 would be studios, 48 would be one-bedroom units and 12 would be two-bedroom units.

 Community partners in the development include the Metropolitan Housing Development Corp., La Casa Norte, Latin United Community Housing Association and the Puerto Rican Cultural Center.